greggirwin/red-hof/code-analysis/README.md

 Thankfully though, both `foreach` and `remove-each` are compiled as calls to their respective natives: `foreach-next`, `foreach-init`, etc.
 So anything doable on R/S level should work.

+### Idiomatic block HOFs vs FP-like function HOFs

+@dockimbel emphasizes:
+> it seems that it would be good to support both block-oriented and function-oriented HOF, and use user-friendly naming (e.g. accumulate) for the former and more common names for the latter (e.g. fold).
+> Note that HOF with functions (instead of blocks) can be compiled while block-oriented ones can't (unless we add annotations to let the compiler know that the body block contains code.
+In tight loops, it can make a significant speed difference.

+Another point to consider is laziness: some HOFs may return a stream (as a port for example) with inputs and transformation defined.
+This stream may fetch items upon request or even allow modification of the input.
+- benefit: requires less RAM as no intermediate series have to be created (esp. when HOFs are stacked one upon another)
+- benefit: lookups over streams will make streams process only the part of the data, up to the item looked for
+- drawback: should be slower than series iteration

+We could make block HOFs eager, and function HOFs lazy.
+FP addicts should like that ;)

+`zip` (over 2+ series) is a particularily good candidate for a stream: not much use in holding the zipped series, usually we will just pass it to foreach.

+### Providing an index

+### Foreach

+### Map-each

+### Filter

+### Sift

+### Part/limit

 *TO BE CONTINUED... ;)*